 When I was probably 15, sitting in the passenger seat with my dad driving down Gen. Bruce Drive to the Walmart or somewhere for the 400th time, looking out the side window at mowed brown grass, a very distinct question spoke in my body - "God, is this all there is?!"
 But the question had a familiar, intimate tone, spoken so clearly inside me that I wasn't sure if it had broadcast into the car.
 I looked over at Dad but he just kept driving.

-Our culture doesn't talk much about this stuff but we are starting to listen to ourselves and each other.
-I meet more people in recent years who are attuned to their own body's information, this intimacy with life that might show up a mysterious messages spoken from the bones, and this helps me live more honestly than I could in the past.
-We are wired for social connection and we follow what others do until we have enough sense of our reality to start following our own inner callings.
-Honest questions and reminders come from each of our bodies.
-I've learned that these kind of messages are referred to as "spiritual questions".
-They get our attention and they direct us back into wholeness when we have become separated, if we allow.
+Our culture doesn't talk much about this stuff but we are starting to listen.
+I meet more people in recent years who are tuning into their body's information, this intimacy with life that might show up, and this helps me live more honestly than I could in the past.
+We are wired for social connection and we follow what others do until we have enough sense of our reality to start following our own inner messages, which I've heard referred to as "spiritual questions".
+They get our attention and they direct us back to ourselves.
 When we listen and allow, in that internally vulnerable way, what we eventually run up against is our beliefs - those readymade answers that are given to us by society, our families and our own minds as they've come to be conditioned.